devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - 5.and paste the Efi to USB.
 Download Efi [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore)

 - Restart your laptop and hit `Delete`button continuously until you go to bios settings.
-- Select your flash drive as temporary boot option in boot menu.
+- Select your sd card or flash drive as temporary boot option in boot menu.
 - Now in the OpenCore menu select the name of your USB partiton
  - install.Enjoy!!!!

-Restart your laptop and go to bios and reboot from usb.
+#### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
+Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
-- 6. Boot to the usb.and install.Enjoy!!!!
+#### You will get display glitches only while installing the macOS via USB or any flash drive.
+But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.

 Disclaimer - I am not Responsible for any cause of damage for your device.
 - You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev)
 <hr>